casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.md

 ## The Example Design
 In this example we will configure the RFDC to sample an RF signal in the range of 1250 to 1750 MHz as to demonstrate the capabilities of the RFDC.
-There are a few different ways this could be accomplished between the different RFSoC platforms.
-However, in this tutorial we target configuration settings that are as common as possible between the different platforms and that use a various number of the RFDC features in order to provide a concrete example that all the platforms can accomodate.
-Where different settings are required because of the target platform those will be identified.
+There are a few different ways this could be accomplished between the two different tile architectures of the RFSoC on these platforms.
+However, in this tutorial we target configuration settings that are as common as possible, use a various number of the RFDC features, yet still be able to point out a some of the differences between the quad- and dual- tile architectures of the RFSoC.
+Where platform specific settings are required required beyond what is required as a quad- or dual-tile RFSoC those differences will be identifed.

 Where differences are required between the different platforms
   * Sample at 2000 Msps